Fableguy/symfony2-blog-training/EXAMPLE_USE_DATABASE_FOR_LOGIN.md

     class AccountRepository extends EntityRepository{

     }

-Run vervolgens het volgende commando op de command line in je project er vanuit gaande dat je dit nog niet heb gedaan:
+Run the following command on the command line.
+Make sure you are still in your project folder:

     php app/console doctrine:schema:create

-Anders is het:
+If you had already done that once, use the following command:

     php app/console doctrine:schema:update --force

-Ga naar je Database toe via bijvoorbeeld localhost/phpmyadmin Ga naar je blog database en click op de accounts tabel Click vervolgens op de invoegen tab.
-Voeg een account toe.
-Voor het wachtwoord moet je bijv. naar http://www.sha1-online.com/ Voer daar je test wachtwoord in.
-Mijn wachtwoord 'kaas' resulteerde in: f1fe2f1a3b8deaaa4a219653480f6c3d2140b9ab Vergeet niet is_active op 1 te zetten.

-Open vervoglens app/config/security.yml.
-Zorg dat hij er zo uit ziet:
+Go to your database by going to localhost/phpmyadmin.
+Go to your blog database and click on the accounts table.
+Click on the insert tab.
+Add an account.
+For the password, you should go to something like: http://www.sha1-online.com/ Fill in your test password over there.
+My password 'kaas' was: f1fe2f1a3b8deaaa4a219653480f6c3d2140b9ab Don't forget to put is_active on 1.

+Now open app/config/security.yml
+Make sure it looks like this:

     security:
         encoders: